docQodly/docs/docs/studio/configuration/4d-settings.md

 ### At the project level

 After you have enabled access to the studio at the application level, you need to explicitly designate every project that can be accessed.
-The **Enable access to the Web Studio** option must be enabled on the [main 4D web server](https://developer.4d.com/docs/en/WebServer/webServer.html)'s configuration page.
+The **Enable access to the Qodly Studio** option must be enabled on the [main 4D web server](https://developer.4d.com/docs/en/WebServer/webServer.html)'s configuration page.

-To do this, in your 4D application, go to **Settings** > **Web** > **Web Features** and check **Enable access to the Web studio**.
+To do this, in your 4D application, go to **Settings** > **Web** > **Web Features** and check **Enable access to the Qodly Studio**.

 Keep in mind that [user settings](https://doc.4d.com/4Dv19R2/4D/19-R2/User-settings.300-5516428.en.html) can be defined at several levels, and that priorities apply.